Student Review and Consultation Committee

-Expression of concern form is here.
-Please forward completed form to Office of the Dean of Students, 345 Baker University Center.
+Expression of concern form is located here.
+Once submitted, the completed form will be processed electronically to the Office of the Dean of Students, 345 Baker University Center.

 The purpose of the Student Review and Consultation Committee is to ensure a timely and coordinated university response to students whose behavior is disruptive to others around the student by way of raising alarm, fear or other concern, or reflects a credible potential for harm to self or others.